-As the Taxation Ombudsman, we can help with and investigate your taxation complaint about the Australian Taxation Office (ATO) or the Tax Practitioners Board (TPB).
+As the Taxation Ombudsman, we can help you and investigate your taxation complaint about the Australian Taxation Office (ATO) or the Tax Practitioners Board (TPB).

 A taxation complaint may be formally investigated and resolved in two stages.